abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

     ![](../media/lab-05/image17.png)

-6. From the top menu click **Run**.
+6. From the top menu, click **Run**.
 You will find options to run and schedule the pipeline execution.
 You will also find the option to view execution history by using View run history.